 Reporting a review is the first step in a structured process handled by our Compliance Team.
 This process takes time and what type of action is necessary depends on what the review has been reported for.

 1. Reporting a review generates a ticket

 There's one exception.
 If a review is reported for the reason: "The reviewer has not had a genuine buying or service experience", after using the Find Reviewer tool, the reviewer will be contacted directly.

-In this second scenario, reporting a review automatically sends a standard email to the reviewer asking for documentation that shows their experience with the reviewed company.
+In this second scenario, reporting a review automatically sends an automated email to the reviewer asking for documentation that shows their experience with the reviewed company.
 Reviewers have 7 days to provide documentation.
-If the reviewer replies, their message will be looked at by a Compliance Agent.
+If the reviewer replies, their message and documentation will be looked at by a Compliance Agent.

 2. Our Compliance Team handles the ticket

 Compliance Agents assess each ticket individually to see if there is a breach of our User Guidelines for the reason the review is reported.
 If we need the reviewer to change their review or provide further documentation, we'll contact them to explain what we need and request action within 7 days.